 There are many ways to define risk and different, disparate types of risk depending on investing in a home, doing business with a bank or investing in stocks, bonds, ETF’s, mutual funds, etc.

-Another risk is if an investor, flush with cash, sat in cash and inflation were to take off or the price of goods and services continue to increase even without rampant inflation.
-This risk would be defined as purchasing power risk and puts the investor (or holder of cash) in an undesirable position of having their money NOT grow while the cost of goods and services around them grows.
-This can and does occur even if we are told that inflation is flat.
+A simp,e example of risk is if an investor, flush with cash, sat in cash and inflation were to take off or the price of goods and services continue to increase even without rampant inflation.
+This risk would be defined as purchasing power risk and puts the investor (or holder of cash) in an undesirable position of having their money NOT grow while the cost of goods and services around them grows at a higher rate.
+This can and does occur even if we are told that the historical measures of inflation, like the CPI, is flat.
+This is because the CPI does not capture many of the goods people consume on a day-to-day basis.

 If on the other hand, an investor decides to enter into the bond and stock market and invests in the wrong asset class, this is the best-known risk defined as asset class risk.
 One invests in the fixed income markets, and rates go up and while the coupon may stay the same the principal amount of the investment goes down.